 We selected the location at the top of the hill and cut down few trees, making way for the shelter.
-Peeling the logs manually and carving the ends to make them fit together were probably the most time consuming parts of this construction.
-Usually you would peel the logs twice, for a smoother finish, but we didn’t bother to do that this time.
+Peeling the logs manually and carving the ends to make them fit together were probably the most time-consuming parts of this construction.
+Usually, you would peel the logs twice, for a smoother finish, but we didn’t bother to do that this time.
 Carving the ends takes skills that are traditionally passed on from generation to generation.
 The carving styles also vary within the regions.

-Typically lean-to shelters are open on one side and have enough space for several people to sleep in.
+Typically, lean-to shelters are open on one side and have enough space for several people to sleep in.
 This lean-to shelter was mainly meant to be used as a barbeque hut for day trips, and it is therefore shaped like an L. It is lifted from the ground with construction tiles, which were later switched to rocks.

 The roof is pretty steep in order to allow snow to slide off better – something you need to take into consideration in Finland.
 The support beam was removed later and the roof is standing on its own.
 Apparently.
-We weren’t really sure about it, since our construction team didn’t include any structural archtitects!
+We weren’t really sure about it, since our construction team didn’t include any structural architects!

 Inside of the shelter we built benches that are wide enough to sleep on.
 Fireplace was placed in front of the shelter between two big rocks.
 We also brought some sand and gravel to the ground in front of the shelter to make the fireplace safer.